George Michael (sportscaster)

-George Michael (March 24, 1939 – December 24, 2009) was an American broadcaster best known nationally for The George Michael Sports Machine, his long-running sports highlights television program.
+George Michael (March 24, 1939 – December 24, 2009) was an American broadcaster best known nationally for The George Michael Sports Machine, his sports highlights television program.
 Originally named George Michael's Sports Final when it began as a local show in Washington, D.C., in 1980, it was nationally syndicated by NBC from 1984 until its final installment was aired on March 25, 2007.
 Michael won a Sports Emmy in 1985 for his work on The George Michael Sports Machine.

 Early life and career

 Michael was born George Michael Gimpel in St. Louis, Missouri, on March 24, 1939, the son of Margaret and Earl Herman Gimpel.
 He grew up near Tower Grove Park in the city's south side, and graduated from St. Louis University High School.
 While attending Saint Louis University, he worked as a Midwest promoter for several record labels such as Scepter and Motown.
 It was also during this time when he made his radio broadcasting debut on a one-hour Sunday night show at midnight on WIL, which invited individual SLU students to be the hosts every week.
 He earned a full-time job as a disc jockey at the station after he was judged to be the best of the group.

 His first radio appointment outside of his hometown was in 1962 at WRIT in Milwaukee, where he worked the 6-to-10 pm shift until he was reassigned to 5-to-9 morning drive time in early 1964.
 His next stop was at KBTR in Denver later in 1964, working under the name "King" George Michael for the first time.
 He earned the nickname due to his success in "ruling" evening radio.

 He became one of the original Boss Jocks at WFIL in Philadelphia when its new Top 40 rock and roll format debuted on September 18, 1966.
 He served as music director and evening deejay for the next eight years.
 WFIL, which promoted itself as "Famous 56" after the transition, ended WIBG's listener ratings dominance and became the city's most popular station by the summer of 1967.
 Michael was the first Philadelphia rock and roll radio personality to read the scores of local high school football and basketball games on the air.
 He also helped to start the career of Howard Eskin by hiring him to be his engineer.
 Decades later, Eskin would be a contributor to The George Michael Sports Machine.